Quick start

 To create these digital twins using templates from the Virtual Factory DLC, follow these steps:

-3. Click the Save buttonin the toolbar to save the scene.
+2. Click the Save button in the toolbar to save the scene.
 Name the scene as “Simple Scene Demo”.

 a).
-Click the button in the Digital Twin tab of Resources to open the New Digital Twin window.
+Click in the Digital Twin tab of Resources to open the New Digital Twin window.

 b).
 In the New Digital Twin window, fill in the digital twin information.